garvitchittora/garvitchittora-SGR-2/README.md

 ## Author :
-Garvit Chitttora , I am a First year student at IIIT Allahabad .
+Garvit Chittora , I am a First year student at IIIT Allahabad .
 I had made this webpage for selection in a competition organised by WebD wing of GeekHeaven ,IIIT A .

 Contact On : iit2019142@iiita.ac.in for more information .